-NRT's areas of focus are the leaders and members of First Nations in BC, and the leadership of the Province of BC.
+NRT's areas of focus are the leaders and members of First Nations in BC and their communities, and the leadership of the Province of BC.

 NRT will maintain a Communications Strategy that complements the Strategic Plan.
 The Communications Strategy will be updated annually.